 Although one wishes this document were available for the examination of Western scholars, it is no longer reasonable to doubt the existence of the manuscript itself.
 That it represents an authentic tradition from Clement of Alexandria is disputed only by a handful of scholars and, as Talley also points out, the letter has itself been included in the standard edition of the Alexandrian father's writings since 1980.

 Taking on the pressing question of Secret Mark's textual relationship with the version of Mark in our New Testament, Helmut Koester has published two intriguing studies arguing that the development of Mark was an evolutionary process.
 First came the version of Mark known by Matthew and Luke, the proto-Mark or Urmarkus long known to scholars of the synoptic problem.
 After this original version of Mark was published, the expanded version used by the Alexandrian church in Christian mysteries was made (and from that, its gnosticized Carpocration version).
-Soon afterward or simulaneously, a mostly expurgated version of Secret Mark was published widely and became canonical Mark.
+Soon afterward or simultaneously, a mostly expurgated version of Secret Mark was published widely and became canonical Mark.

-The original Urmarkus, lacking anything not found in Matthew or Luke, went the way of the sayings source and was not preserved.Koester's view has made some inroads.
+Koester's view has made some inroads.
 Hans-Martin Schenke adopts it with the modification that Carpocratian Mark predates the Secret Mark of the Alexandrian Church.

-John Dominic Crossan developed a theory like Koester's in his 1985 Four Other Gospels.
-Secret Mark has been included in the texts being translated as part of the Scholars Version project, and is described as an early gospel fragment in material that the Jesus Seminar has been making available to popular audiences.
-None of these treatments is significantly affected by one's assessment of the magical Jesus suggested by Smith.Still, Jesus as magician is not a dead issue.
+Still, Jesus as magician is not a dead issue.
 John Dominic Crossan's very intriguing book on The Historical Jesus has an extended discussion of the topic.
 He argues that Jesus may indeed be understood as a magician.
-He rejects an artificial dichotomy between magic and religion, saying, "the prescriptive distinction that states that we practice religion but they practice magic should be seen for what it is, a political validation of the approved and the official against the unapproved and unofficial."
+He rejects an artificial dichotomy between magic and religion, saying, "The prescriptive distinction that states that we practice religion but they practice magic should be seen for what it is, a political validation of the approved and the official against the unapproved and unofficial."

 Conclusion: Where No Secret Gospel Has Gone Before Secret Mark's plight constitutes a warning to all scholars as to the dangers of allowing sentiments of faith to cloud or prevent critical examination of evidence.
 When seen in light of the massive literature which has been produced by the other major manuscript finds of our century, the Dead Sea Scrolls, Nag Hammadi codices, the comparative dearth of good studies on this piece in particular cannot be explained in any other way that a stubborn refusal to deal with information which might challenge deeply-held personal convictions.
 It is good to keep in mind an unofficial directive of the Jesus Seminar: "Beware of finding a Jesus entirely congenial to you."